-Using the piggyback technique VM data will be displayed directly in its associated host.
+Using the piggyback mechanism VM data will be displayed directly in its associated host.
 Thus the VM related data is found right where it is actually required, and where it can be compared to that reported by the VM’s OS:

 Access to this data is achieved via the HTTP-based vSphere-API — not over the normal agents or SNMP.
 This means that no agent or other software needs to be installed on the ESXi-Hosts, and that the access is very simple to set up.
-Older systems — from Version 4.1 — are also supported.

 2. Setting up